Roger Scruton: Aesthetics

 According to Paul Guyer, in A History of Modern Aesthetics: The Twentieth Century, "After Wollheim, the most significant British aesthetician has been Roger Scruton."
 Scruton was trained in analytic philosophy, although he was drawn to other traditions.
 "I remain struck by the thin and withered countenance that philosophy quickly assumes," he wrote in 2012, "when it wanders away from art and literature, and I cannot open a journal like Mind or The Philosophical Review without experiencing an immediate sinking of the heart, like opening a door into a morgue."

 He specialised in aesthetics throughout his career.
 From 1971 to 1992 he taught aesthetics at Birkbeck College.
 His PhD thesis formed the basis of his first book, Art and Imagination (1974), in which he argued that "what demarcates aesthetic interest from other sorts is that it involves the appreciation of something for its own sake".
 He subsequently published The Aesthetics of Architecture (1979), The Aesthetic Understanding (1983), The Aesthetics of Music (1997), and Beauty (2010).
 In 2008 a two-day conference was held at Durham University to assess his impact in the field, and in 2012 a collection of essays, Scruton's Aesthetics, edited by Andy Hamilton and Nick Zangwill, was published by Palgrave Macmillan.

-In an Intelligence Squared debate in March 2009, Scruton (seconding historian David Starkey) proposed the motion: "Britain has become indifferent to beauty", and held an image of Botticelli's The Birth of Venus next to one of the supermodel Kate Moss.
-Later that year he wrote and presented a BBC Two documentary, Why Beauty Matters, in which he argued that beauty should be restored to its traditional position in art, architecture and music.
-He wrote that he had received "more than 500 e-mails from viewers, all but one saying, 'Thank Heavens someone is saying what needs to be said.
-In 2018 he argued that a belief in God makes for more beautiful architecture:
+In an Intelligence Squared debate in March 2009, Scruton (seconding historian David Starkey) proposed the motion: "Britain has become indifferent to beauty", and held an image of Botticelli's The Birth of Venus next to one of supermodel Kate Moss.
+Later that year he wrote and presented a BBC Two documentary, Why Beauty Matters, where he argued beauty should be restored to its traditional position in art, architecture and music.
+He wrote that he received "more than 500 e-mails from viewers, all but one saying, 'Thank Heavens someone is saying what needs to be said.
+In 2018 he argued a belief in God makes for more beautiful architecture:

 Who can doubt, on visiting Venice, that this abundant flower of aesthetic endeavour was rooted in faith and watered by penitential tears?
 Surely, if we want to build settlements today we should heed the lesson of Venice.
 We should begin always with an act of consecration, since we thereby put down the real roots of a community.